 - Why were PI Reforms introduced in April 2010?

-- To help streamline the current compensation system for low value personal injury claims.
+- The Woolf reforms were considered inadequate and so the reforms of 2010 were developed to help streamline the current compensation system for low value personal injury claims.

-- To help speed up the process of establishing liability and finalising payment of low cost RTA injury claims and make a considerable saving in costs.
+- The drive was to help speed up the process of establishing liability and finalising payment of low cost RTA injury claims and thereby make a considerable saving in costs.

 - RTA Claims Portal